saeedkouta/ivolve-training/Ansible/Lab05/README.md

+# Description
-### write an ansible playbook to automate the configuration of a web server configure apashe/nginx, deploy a sample website and ensure proper security settings
+## write an ansible playbook to automate the configuration of a web server configure apashe/nginx, deploy a sample website and ensure proper security settings

-##### Step 1: Create Ansible Inventory
+### Step 1: Create Ansible Inventory

-1- Create an Inventory File:
+#### 1- Create an Inventory File:
 ```
 mkdir ~/ansible
 mkdir ~/ansible/lab5